Urmston Grammar: Sixth Form Prospectus

 When are AS and A2 subjects assessed?

 Most A level subjects consist of 4 modules; 2 of which are taken at both AS and A2 levels.
-The exceptions are Mathematics (6 modules) and Biology, Chemistry and Physics where the 3rd and 6th modules examine investigative and practical skills).
-Ofqual have recently announced that AS and A2 are to become linear examinations, which means that all AS and A2 modules will be examined in the summer terms of Year 12 and Year 13.
-It is our understanding that students will only be able to resit AS modules in June of Year 13.
+The exceptions are Mathematics (6 modules and Biology, Chemistry and Physics where the 3rd and 6th modules examine investigative and practical skills).
+All AS and A2 modules are now examined in the summer terms of Year 12 and Year 13 respectively.
+Students will only be able to resit AS modules in June of Year 13.

 What are my subject choices?